-Mexican-American Studies, Field of Study Associate of Arts
+Mexican-American Studies, Field of Study

 This program is intended to both help instill a sense of cultural pride in those Hispanics who take the field of study, as well as an appreciation for the evolution of Mexican American culture for those who do not come from this background.

 This program provides the historical and cultural curriculum to install confidence and respect for the processes that have combined to create the modern Mexican American.

-MEXICAN-AMERICAN STUDIES
+MEXICAN-AMERICAN